Giovanni Battista Moroni: Biography

 His output of religious paintings, destined for a less sophisticated audience in the local sub-Alpine valleys, was smaller and less successful than his portraits: "the exact truth of parts nowhere added up, in his altar pictures, even to the semblance of credibility", S. J. Freedberg has observed of their diagrammatic schemes borrowed from Moretto, Savoldo, and others. for example, he painted a Last Supper for the parish at Romano in Lombardy; Coronation of the Virgin in Sant'Alessandro della Croce, Bergamo; also for the cathedral of Verona, SS Peter and Paul, and in the Brera of Milan, the Assumption of the Virgin.
 Moroni was engaged upon a Last Judgment in the church of Gorlago, when he died.
 Overall, his style in these paintings shows influences of his master, Lorenzo Lotto, and Girolamo Savoldo.
 Giovanni Paolo Cavagna was an undistinguished pupil of Moroni, however, it is said that in following generations, his insightful portraiture influenced Fra' Galgario and Pietro Longhi.

 Freedberg notes that while his religious canvases are "archaic", recalling the additive compositions of the late Quattrocento and show stilted unemotive saints, his portraits are remarkable for their sophisticated psychological insight, dignified air, fluent control, and exquisite silvery tonality.
 Patrons for religious art were not interested in an individualized, expressive "Madonna", they desired numinous archetypal saints.
 On the other hand, patrons were interested in the animated portraiture.

 Public collections with works by Moroni

 The National Gallery (London) has one of the best collections of his work, including the celebrated portrait known as Il sarto (The Tailor).
-Other portraits are found in the Uffizi (the Nobleman Pointing to Flame inscribed, "Et quid volo nisi ut ardeat?"), Berlin Gallery, the Canon Ludovico de' Terzi and Moroni's self-portrait; and in the National Gallery, Washington, D.C., A Gentleman in Adoration Before the Madonna, the full-length portrait of Gian Federico Madruzzo, and the seated half-figure of the Jesuit Ercole Tasso, traditionally called, "Titian's Schoolmaster", although there is no real connection with Titian.
+Other portraits are found in the Uffizi (the Nobleman Pointing to Flame inscribed, "Et quid volo nisi ut ardeat?"), Gemäldegalerie, Berlin, the Canon Ludovico de' Terzi and Moroni's self-portrait; and in the National Gallery of Art, Washington, D.C., A Gentleman in Adoration Before the Madonna, the full-length portrait of Gian Federico Madruzzo, and the seated half-figure of the Jesuit Ercole Tasso, traditionally called, "Titian's Schoolmaster", although there is no real connection with Titian.